There are countless tools and resources on the internet that can help you make the difference and stand out in your blogging business.

 16. Check My Links – Check My Links is a Google Chrome extension that is designed to help you identify broken links on a particular web page.
 Exceptionally useful when carrying out SEO & Website audits.
 Simply enable the extension, and the tool will highlight all the links, either in red (broken links) or in green (working links).

 17. Full Page Screen Capture – Want to take a full screenshot of a web page?
 You can find this to be a daunting task most of the time.
 But with the full page screen capture chrome extension, it is made very easy for you.
 Simply open the extension in your browser bar and the tool takes care of the rest for you.

 18. Mail Track for Gmail – This extension may seem quite creepy to some of you, but we’re all used to messaging apps like Whatsapp that let you see when your message has been received and read.
 So, why not have a tool that does the same with your emails?
 Well, this Chrome extension does just that.
 Mail track lets you know which emails have been read and how long ago.

 19. Pull Quote – Pullquote is a chrome extension that makes sharing of quotes as easy as it can possibly get.
 It even gives you the opportunity of tweeting full quotes without having to battle with the 140-character limitation on Twitter.

 20. MozBar – A free toolbar by MOZ that allows you to sneak behind the SEO scenes of any website.
-The tool gives you the ability to see website’s domain authority, link metrics, meta titles, meta descriptions, alt tags, titles, schema implementation, meta robots, canonicalization, keyword analysis and many more.
-An absolute must have for SEO & Digital Marketing professionals.
+The tool gives you the ability to see website’s domain authority, link metrics, meta titles, meta descriptions, alt tags, titles, schema implementation, meta robots, canonicalization, keyword analysis and so much more.
+An absolute must-have for SEO & Digital Marketing professionals.

 Tools for getting content ideas and analysing performance of your blog posts